 But I have a suggestion.
 Most people don’t just do a dry January, they try other things as well.
 This means that the effects of not drinking might not be as clear to us.
 We lead multi-variable lives, so if we want to see which things have a real effect, we can’t necessarily do them all at once.
 Next year, maybe we should wait until we’ve established some of the other things, like the new eating and exercise regimen, and then give a dry month a try.
 That way we’ll be able to judge the real impact apart from the noise.

 If you’ve decided to return to drinking wine in February, or just want to try something new, we’re here to help.
 I’ve put most of our wines costing $19 per bottle and up on sale.
 You’ll automatically get an additional 20% off through the end of April when you order them, on top of the regular volume discounts.
 So maybe grab some special occasion bottles, or just upgrade your nightly meal wine with something you probably won’t drink every day.

 And one of the ones I think you could pick, especially if you want something to pair with the chicken recipe below, is Società Agricola Bulichella’s Tuscanio Bianco ($19).
 It’s mostly made with Vermentino with a little Viognier.
 It’s a wonderful winter white wine, and perfect for many vegan dishes, too.

-Iranian (or Persian) cookbooks are easier to find than they used to be, but The Saffron Tales is particularly good.
+Iranian (or Persian) cookbooks are easier to find than they used to be, and The Saffron Tales is one of the best.
 I asked Ms. Khan for permission to reprint her recipe, and she graciously agreed.
 And although it’s a “stew,” it’s not particularly heavy, and it fits in with lighter eating.
 Well, OK, not grilled-chicken-breast-and-steamed-broccoli lighter eating, but still – it’s a winter meal you can eat any time of year.